 In addition to the culturally-based designs, the tattoo world uses the word Tribal to describe most designs that are black and abstract.
 The contemporary Tribal style pioneered by Leo Zulueta was a new creation, drawing from Borneo art, Art Nouveau, and American hot rod flames.

-You can phone or e-mail me any time with questions, but talking face to face is ultimately the best way to deal with visual ideas.
-To that end, I usually do two stages of consultation.
+You can call 619-519-4322, visit our Pacific Beach location or e-mail firstname.lastname@example.org with questions, but talking face to face is ultimately the best way to deal with visual ideas.
+To add to that, I usually do two stages of consultation.
 The first consultation can be fairly quick and easy, just going over your basic ideas and making sure that they work as a tattoo.
 Then, I put you on my waiting list, and when we get close to an actual open tattoo date we sit down and have a real detailed meeting about your project, takes pictures, look at various design references, set up the actual appointment(s) and drop off a deposit.